-Other Readings
+Other Texts

-In addition to the required texts, students should have access to a dictionary, thesaurus, and composition handbook (from English 1A or 100W. for example).
+In addition to the Norton Anthology of American Literature, students should have access to a dictionary, thesaurus, and composition handbook (from English 1A or 100W, for example).
 That dictionary, incidentally, should not be reserved for essays alone.
 Students are expected to look up any unfamiliar words encountered in the texts that are not explained in the notes, and to be able to define them when called upon to do so in class.
-Obviously, this is particularly important in a class covering works originally written at quite a distance from us in time and space, since many of the places, concepts, items, and expressions may be unfamiliar.
-Please note: While it will probably be easier to follow the discussion in class using the editions listed above, you are not required to buy those editions.